asQ: parallel-in-time finite element simulations using ParaDiag for geoscientific models and beyond: asQ library

 We next need to specify how we solve for the solution of \texttt{aaoform}.
 In PETSc, linear and nonlinear solvers are specified using solver parameters dictionaries.
 Nonlinear problems are solved using a SNES (Scalable Nonlinear Equations Solver), and linear problems are solved using a KSP (Krylov SPace method) which is PreConditioned by a PC.
 Our solver parameters are as follows.

 Starting with \texttt{solver\_parameters}, our problem is linear so we use \texttt{'snes\_type': 'ksponly'} to perform one Newton iteration and then return the result.
 Assembling the entire space-time matrix would be very expensive and is unnecessary for ParaDiag, so asQ implements the Jacobian matrix-free, specified by the \texttt{'mat\_type': 'matfree'} option.
-We select the Richardson iterative method, and require a drop in the residual of six orders of magnitude.
+We select the Richardson iterative method, and require a drop in the residual of twelve orders of magnitude.
+The \texttt{ksp\_monitor} and \texttt{ksp\_converged\_rate} options tell PETSc to print the residual at each Krylov iteration, and the contraction rate upon convergence respectively.
 The Richardson iteration is preconditioned with the corresponding block circulant ParaDiag matrix, which is provided by asQ as a Python type preconditioner \texttt{CirculantPC} with the circulant parameter \(\alpha=10^{-4}\).
 Lastly we need to specify how to solve the blocks in the preconditioner after the diagonalisation.
 The composability of PETSc solvers means that to specify the block solver we simply provide another parameters dictionary with the \texttt{'circulant\_block'} key.
 The block solver here is just a direct LU factorisation but could be any other Firedrake or PETSc solver configuration.

 The tight integration of Firedrake and asQ with PETSc means that a wide range of solution strategies are available through the options dictionary.
 For example, we can change the Krylov method for the all-at-once system simply by changing the \texttt{'ksp\_type'} option.
 Rather than a direct method, an iterative method could be used for the block solves by changing the options in the \texttt{circulant\_block} dictionary.
 Options can also be passed from the command line, in which case zero code changes are required to experiment with different solution methods.